henrik-dmg/HPNetwork/README.md

 ## Creating Requests

 ### Basics
-HPNetwork is following a rather protocol based approach, so to schedule a request, it has to conform to `NetworkRequest`.
+HPNetwork is following a rather protocol based approach, so any type that conforms to `NetworkRequest` can be scheduled as a request.
 In the most simple terms, that means you supply a `URL` and a request method.

 #### Example 1:
 ```swift